Low-Rank Approximation and Completion of Positive Tensors

 \begin{proof} This result is proved in the proof of Theorem \ref{thm:ranres}.$\qquad$ \end{proof}

-One of the implications of this is that we can compute the best (as measured by the loss (\ref{eqn:nonconvex})) approximate hierarchical decomposition of $\psi$ in an amount of time that is polynomial in the effective dimension $\rho$ induced by the simplicial complex $\Gamma$.
+One of the implications of this is that we can compute the best (as measured by the loss (\ref{eqn:nonconvex_risk})) approximate hierarchical decomposition of $\psi$ in an amount of time that is polynomial in the effective dimension $\rho$ induced by the simplicial complex $\Gamma$.
 We can also specialize these results to rank-1 approximations.

-\begin{corollary} The best rank-1 approximation, under the risk function $(\ref{eqn:nonconvex_risk})$ and satisfying $\mathbf{A1}$, of a tensor $\psi$ can be computed in polynomial time with a number of arithmetic steps that is polynomial in $r,p,\mu,M$. \end{corollary}
+\begin{corollary} The best rank-1 approximation, under the loss function $(\ref{eqn:nonconvex_risk})$ and satisfying $\mathbf{A1}$, of a tensor $\psi$ can be computed in polynomial time with a number of arithmetic steps that is polynomial in $r,p,\mu,M$. \end{corollary}

 \begin{proof} The best rank-1 approximation corresponds to a partition decomposition with $\text{facets}(\Gamma) = \{\{1\},\ldots,\{p\}\}$, and so the result follows from Theorem \ref{thm:ranres2}.$\qquad$ \end{proof}